 WELCOME TO COLUMBUS INTERMEDIATE SCHOOL

 Columbus Intermediate School serves the needs of students living in the Bedford and Bedford Heights communities.
-We are a four- to six-grade building.
+We are a three- to five-grade building.
 We provide the bridge between the primary school and middle school experience.
-We are committed to providing a safe and nurturing environment where students are challenged each day to reach to their full potential.
+We are committed to providing a safe and nurturing environment where students are challenged each day to reach their full potential.

 Columbus Intermediate School is “Creating a Culture of Excellence”.

 We believe that the role of our school is to demonstrate a commitment to the following goals: